 Porphyrins and Quantum Dots as Photodynamic Therapy Agents

 There are several different projects that students have been investigating.
-The first project involves the synthesis and characterization of porphyrins and their coupling with quantum dot (QD) materials.
-QD’s are nanoparticles that have unique fluorescent behavior.
-Porphyrins have fluorescent properties themselves, and some derivatives have been used in Photodynamic Therapy (PDT).
+The first project involves the synthesis and characterization of porphyrins and their coupling with materials to make them water-soluble.
+Porphyrins have fluorescent properties, and some derivatives have been used in Photodynamic Therapy (PDT) a novel treatment of cancer.
 Metalloporphyrins have been shown to be tumor specific and thus have potential as possible tumor therapy agents.
-It has been recently demonstrated that the synthesis of these neutral porphyrins containing poly-alcohol functionalities to achieve water-solubility can be carried out (Figure 1).
-This project examines the synthesis, purification and characterization of these QD-porphyrin nanoparticles and their cellular uptake.
-This research is funded by a J. D. Patterson Grant.
+It has been recently demonstrated that the synthesis of these neutral porphyrins containing poly-alcohol functionalities to achieve water-solubility can be carried out.
+This project examines the synthesis, purification and characterization of these novel water-soluble porphyrins and their cytotoxic properties.

 The Role of Retinoblastoma Family Proteins in the Differentiation of Pre-Adipocytes